-Leo Albert

-Blain Sr., 68, of

-Putnam, died

-on November

-23, 2024, from

-a pedestrian

-accident.
-Leo

-was the first

-child of Lionel

-Blain (Pitu) and

-Lucille Ferron Blain.
+Albert Leo Blain Sr., 68, of Putnam, died November 2024, from pedestrian accident.
+Leo the first was child of Lionel Blain (Pitu) and Lucille Ferron Blain.
 He was born in Rogers, CT on January 30,1956 and moved to Foster, RI to start the First Grade.
 Leo attended Ponaganset High School as a member of the class of 1975 until he left to join the U.S. Marine Corp in 1973, serving for 3 years and then 6 years as a Reserve.
 Leo is survived by his wife Marie Blain, his sister Linda Lemery Charron in Danielson, CT, his brother Lucien Blain in East Elmhurst, NY, sister Lori Fafard in East Setauket, NY.
-Sons Leo Blain Jr (Cat) and Curtis

-Blain (Erica), daughter Kayla Blain, Stepsons Brian and Kevin (Heather), Stepdaughters Kimberly (Tad) and Melissa.
+Sons Leo Blain Jr (Cat) and Curtis Blain (Erica), daughter Kayla Blain, Stepsons Brian and Kevin (Heather), Stepdaughters Kimberly (Tad) and Melissa.
 11 grandchildren & 2 great grandchildren.
-Leo retired from Frito-

-in the Church's Hall. tillinghastfh.com Lorraine Phaneuf, 89
+Leo retired from Frito- Lay in Dayville.
+Leo also worked as a Teacher's Aid for the Killingly School system and at the Wal-Mart stores in Putnam and Brooklyn.
+Leo was an active Friend of Bill and served many individuals in their journey through life.
+A Memorial Mass of Christian Burial for Leo will take on Saturday January 25, 2025, at 10:00 AM at St. Mary Church, 218 Providence St, Putnam, CT. with a Celebration of his Life to follow in the Church's Hall. tillinghastfh.com Lorraine Phaneuf, 89